will-wow/ramda-talk-old/deck/deck.md

 ???

 This is a little more code, but a lot easier to read.
-On my current ramda project, we've found ourselves doing this pattern a lot - redefining ramda functions with description names.
+On my current ramda project, we've found ourselves doing this pattern a lot - redefining ramda functions with more descriptive names.
 It's definitly good for readability - colorFromPair makes a lot more sense than head.

 It's also sometimes nessecary to get things to TypeCheck.
 TypeScript has a concept of generics, which let you define polymorphic functions, but they don't really work when you pass a function as a parameter.
 Generics are probably worth their own talk, so I won't get into it, but if you end up using TypeScript with Ramda (and you should), keep this technique in mind.

 So as you can see, using Ramda doesn't just allow you code to be shorter - it also pushes you towards somtimes radically different solutions than what would be easy to do without it.